zhangsq-ax/go-gelf/README.md

 		// ...
 	}

-This program can then be run as:
+The above program can be invoked as:

 	go run test.go -graylog=localhost:12201